-Blaming others, doesn’t deal with the root cause of why we feel anger and can start to compromise our health in the longer term.
+Blaming others, doesn’t deal with the root cause of why we feel anger and may start to compromise our health in the longer term.
 For us to heal and stay well, we must take and be in control of our emotions and learn to stay in control of them.